 Talking about the word Padava or Padwa, it has been taken from the Sanskrit language word Pratipad which is considered as the first day when the moon appears after the Amavasya night.

 Gudi Padwa begins with an oil bath by the people, which is then followed by offering prayers.
-People also consume neem leaves during the puja.
+People also consume neem leaves during puja.
 The best part is when various individuals can be seen carrying the Gudi flag and hoist it on their houses, and bikes.

 This flag is made up of bright and colorful silk cloth which is tied atop the bamboo stick.
 This stick is also capped with a silver or bronze pot or Kalash that again signifies the victory of good over evil.

 With the onset of Gudi Padwa, people start the day by cleaning their homes with great devotion.
 Everyone wears new traditional attire.
 Especially, the women folk dress very beautifully in their traditional clothes which mainly include Paithani and Nauvari sarees.
 Talking about food, people generally celebrate this day by preparing scrumptious dishes like Shrikhand, Poori, and Pooran Poli.
+Gudi Padwa is one of the important festivals of Maharashtra, that is celebrated with great joy and happiness.

 Celebrated throughout Maharashtra, Gudi Padwa is a one-of-its-kind festival.
 Mumbai, the capital of Maharashtra is situated at a distance of 1,416, 980, 2,225, 712 km from Delhi, Bangalore, Kolkata, and Hyderabad respectively.
 Let’s see how we can reach here by the following means of transportation.

-By Air.
 Chhatrapati Shivaji International Airport (BOM), earlier known as the Sahara International Airport is the major airport serving Mumbai and its nearby areas.
 It is the second busiest airport in India after Delhi airport.
 This airport has two terminals - Terminal 1 and 2.

 Terminal 1 is Santa Cruz used for handling domestic flights and the second one - Terminal 2, handles international flights.